-I promise I have been eating other real meals, and not just protein bars and protein breads like I have been posting 😉
+I promise I have been eating other real meals, and not just protein bars and protein breads like these strawberry coconut protein bars 😉

 It’s just that I have been able to come up with quite a few good recipes, and am on a mission to not buy packaged protein bars!

 This week I discovered coconut flour.
 I never bought it because I thought I would hate the taste (sometimes I do not like coconut flavor).
 But, you never know until you give it a try!

 I got this Let’s Do Organic Coconut Flour from Whole Paycheck for about $5.

 I am loving the nutrition facts: Did you know that coconut flour is mostly fiber?!
 It contains 6 grams of fiber per 2 Tbsp. serving (and 2 g fat, 3 g protein).
 There is a decent amount of protein in the flour considering the small serving size.
 AND coconut flour is a good source of iron.
 Who knew!?

 - 2-4 Tbsp. unsweetened shredded coconut